VisionandCognition/NHP-TemplateScripts/README.md

 <br>

+The script performs the registration of the template and individual, then treats atlas files as 'follower-volumes'.
+The NMTv2 comes with the CHARM, SARM, and D99 atlases when downloaded from the AFNI website.
+We have added an updated version of D99, called D99v2 ([see this paper](https://www.sciencedirect.com/science/article/pii/S1053811921010314?via%3Dihub)) that includes many subcortical areas that are not included in the original D99.
+We registered the D99v2 atlas to NMTv2 using the precalculated D99-to-NMTv2 transforms from [RheMAP](https://gin.g-node.org/ChrisKlink/RheMAP).
+You can set which atlases to include in `ssreg_NMTv2.sh`.

 ## Step 4: Generate additional ROI files and surfaces
 The [CHARM](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/nonhuman/macaque_tempatl/atlas_charm.html) and [SARM](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/nonhuman/macaque_tempatl/atlas_sarm.html) atlases of cortical and subcortical parcellations respectively are hierarchically organized, meaning they provide parcellations at different spatial resolutions.
 Here, for each level, we split the parcellations in individual volumetric ROI files and generate surface mesh files of each ROI as well.
 There are versions for both the affine and nonlinearly registered atlases.

+In an update we have added the ROI extraction for the D99v2 atlas as well.
+Users can toggle which atlases to extract ROIs from by setting `doCHARM=1`, `doSARM=1`, and `doD99=1` at the top of the `ssreg_aff_ROIs.sh` and `ssreg_nlin_ROIs.sh` scripts to include atlases.
+Set them to `0` to exclude.

 The generation of mesh files requires Python and the modules `nibabel`, `numpy`, `igl`, `skimage`, & `scipy`.
 The script will check whether these are present and quit without making meshes when this is not the case.